zuestmedia/zmplugin/readme.txt

 The [AI Assistant](https://wordpress.org/plugins/zmp-ai-assistant/) is an extension based on ZMPlugin that allows you to interact with Open AI’s artificial intelligence directly in the WordPress dashboard.

 == Changelog ===

+= 2.0.2 =
+* Fix: Action loading order

+= 2.0.1 =
+* Fix: Load Namespaces zmp-admin early before themes are starting

+= 2.0.0 =
+* Update: tested up to 6.8
+* Update: CSS & JS Framework UIKIT 3.23.12
+* Fix: Dashboard Text validation (type: text) updated to accept all utf-8 characters incl.
+"Umlaute" (issue: The Plugin offers to change the wordpress message at the bottom of the dashboard.
+But it does not accept Umlauts...
+Is it UTF-8 ready? ) - Thanks to Cornelie
+* Fix: action loading order: _load_textdomain_just_in_time; initialising later!

 = 1.1.8 =
 * Update: tested up to 6.7